Seahawks training camp Day 3: What happened, injury report, highlights and more

 Play of the day

 Rookie linebacker Cody Barton made a diving interception of a Geno Smith pass near the goal line during a red-zone drill.
-Barton, the Seahawks’ third-round pick out of Utah, impressed coaches and teammates during OTAs with his maturity and ability to learn the playbook, and that’s carrying over into camp.
+Barton, the Seahawks’ third-round choice out of Utah, impressed coaches and teammates during OTAs with his maturity and ability to learn the playbook, and that’s carrying over into camp.

 “Cody’s amazing,” Wright said.
 “He’s really good.
 He’s a good young rookie.
 He picks things up really good.
 I believe that he’s going to have a real good career.
 Once we put the pads on, there’s going to be some things he’s got to learn as far as taking on blocks and tackling that we’ll correct as well, but I’m glad to see he’s doing so well so far.”